Find everything you need to know about setting up your utilities, including electricity, gas/propane, television,

 Electricitykeyboard_arrow_right

 Caribbean Utilities Company, Ltd. (CUC) is the sole provider of electricity to Grand Cayman.
-Read more for information on how to obtain electricity service, Grand Cayman’s electricity system, what to expect from monthly electric bills and how to save on it.
+Find out about Grand Cayman’s electricity system, how to obtain electricity service, what to expect from monthly electric bills and how to save on them.

 Propane Gas – Householdkeyboard_arrow_right